visit-dav/visit/docs/SphynxDocs/Quantitative/Expressions.rst

    Expression Window's Insert Function... menu

+In the example shown in :numref:`Figure %s <expressionwindow-functionmenu>`, the **Insert Function...** operation inserted a sort of *template* for the function giving some indication of the argument(s) to the function and their meanings.
+Users can then simply edit those parts of the function template that need to be specified.

-In addition to the **Insert Function...** menu, which lets users insert built-in functions into the expression definition, VisIt's **Expression Window** provides an **Insert Variable...** menu that allows users to insert variables for the active database into the expression definition.
+In addition to the **Insert Function...** menu, which lets users insert built-in functions into the expression definition, VisIt's **Expression Window** provides an **Insert Variable...** menu that allows users to insert variables from the active database into the expression definition.
 The **Insert Variable...** menu, shown in
 :numref:`Figure %s <expressionwindow-varmenu>`, is broken up into Scalars, Vectors, Meshes, etc. and has the available variables under the appropriate